 Be sure to book in advance as this is a popular spot with both locals and tourists.

 The best afternoon tea in Edinburgh for a trendy and instagrammable atmosphere

-One area has plush purple velvet chairs, a wall filled from top to bottom in greenery and leaves, and wooden chandeliers that you make you feel like you’re in a posh garden.
+One area has plush purple velvet chairs, a wall with top to bottom greenery and leaves, and wooden chandeliers.
+You'll feel like you’re in a posh garden.
 The room next door is a stark contrast with black and white tiled floor, black and white wallpaper, and a cozy fireplace evoking a Vogue Magazine setting.
 Another area has brown leather booths, beaded curtains, and a sparkling disco ball for a Mad Men 1960’s feel.

 The best tea shop in Edinburgh for a cozy, casual experience and cream tea (just tea and scones)

-Clarinda’s Tea Room is the most adorable little spot that will have you feeling like you stumbled upon grandma’s living room for some home-baked treats.
+Clarinda’s Tea Room is the most adorable little spot.
+You'll feel like you stumbled upon grandma’s living room for some home-baked treats.
 This is the perfect afternoon tea in Edinburgh if you’re looking for something cozy and ultra-casual.